 "Our office repeatedly reached out yesterday and today to both the executive editor and the founder of Billy Penn to discuss the newsworthiness of this piece," said Toomey's press secretary Steve Kelly.
 "Unfortunately, these messages were not returned."

-Billy Penn editor Chris Krewson, who said he had not heard from Toomey's office, defended the decision to cover the birthday party in an email to the Washington Free Beacon.
+Billy Penn editor Chris Krewson, who said he had not heard from Toomey's office and was not emailed by Kelly, defended the decision to cover the birthday party in an email to the Washington Free Beacon.

 "We thought it was news because it was interesting, and because of the intense protests that Sen. Toomey has drawn in the city and across the state since his reelection," Krewson said.